kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

       Required changes are distributed across separate marked-up proofs rather than managed as one coherent set of corrections.
     </td>
     <td>
-      The system shall allow the Managing Editor to create an annotation — linked to a text or visual element, or automatically generated from submitted trial-edited text — describing the required correction, with an initial status of `Open`.
-The system shall allow the DTP Specialist to mark an annotation `Resolved`, and the Managing Editor to reopen it if further correction is required.
+      The system shall allow the Managing Editor to create correction annotations linked to text or visual elements with an initial status of `Open`.
+The DTP Specialist shall be able to mark them as `Resolved`, and the Managing Editor to reopen them if further correction is required.
     </td>
   </tr>

   <tr>
     <td><strong>FR-04</strong></td>
     <td>
-    The system shall allow the DTP Specialist to update the interactive preview with the latest production layout while preserving existing annotations, their statuses and associations.
-If an associated element is no longer available, an `Open` annotation shall remain `Open` and be flagged for reassignment.
-The Managing Editor may manually reassign it to another text or visual element.
-A `Resolved` annotation shall remain `Resolved` and accessible from the correction list, but shall no longer be displayed in the current layout.
+   The system shall allow the DTP Specialist to update the interactive preview with the latest layout version while preserving existing correction annotations and their statuses.
     </td>
   </tr>